Starting yoga at 40 or later will feel different than if you were twenty-something, I know from experience! But you will not regret it!

 Starting Yoga at 40: How Is It Different?

 The two obvious ways that starting yoga at 40 is different are that learning skills later in life can take longer, and your body needs more recovery time as you age.
 The same applies to any physical activity you may want in your forties.
-However, yoga is an excellent practice that you can learn later in life because many forms are gentle, and it’s easy to adapt to your fitness level.
+However, yoga is an excellent practice you can learn later in life because many forms are gentle, and it’s easy to adapt to your fitness level.

 Special Considerations When Starting Yoga at 40